aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 will encrypt items as configured, before they are put into DynamoDB, and will decrypt items as configured, after they are retrieved from DynamoDB.

-### Step 6: Stop writing to Glocal Secondary Index attributes
+### Step 6: Stop writing to Global Secondary Index attributes

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}